kaka-zuumi/GMTHRASH/README.md

 <img align="right" width="300" height="300" src="device1.png">

 <p align="justify">
-Crossed molecular beams experiments are designed to provide single-collision conditions for molecular reactions while also gathering dynamical information from it.
+Crossed molecular beams experiments are designed to provide single-collision conditions for molecular reactions with strategically placed detectors to gather dynamical information.
 GMTHRASHpy is designed to process this dynamical information to get center-of-mass information on the reactions.
 An crossed molecular beams setup from Perugia is shown in the figure to the right, from https://doi.org/10.1080/01442350600641305.
 </p>

 These kind of setups can be used to study a vast number of elementary gas-phase bimoelcular reactions.
 For example, consider the reaction below: